linuxenko/cccpp-boilerplate/README.md

 [![Build Status](https://img.shields.io/travis/linuxenko/cccpp-boilerplate.svg?style=flat-square)](https://travis-ci.org/linuxenko/cccpp-boilerplate)

-Most simple and robust c++ boilerplate for cmake with catch tests.
+Most simple and robust c++ boilerplate for cmake with `catch` based tests.

 ### Why ?

-There is alot of broken, misconfigured boilerplates.
-The worst part is dependencies they are trying to handle in a very wrong way.
+There are alot of broken, misconfigured boilerplates.
+The worst part is dependencies which does not suite my needs.
-It is because i'd create another one for my needs and share it with you.
+It is the reason I've created another boilerplate and share it with you.

 ### Installation